centre-for-educational-technology/rada2/README.md

 Please note that it is best to run commands as: import data, build positioning index geocode imported data.

+## Special considerations

+Location-based image search requires `ST_Distance_Sphere` to be defined.
+If one is not present, then a custom function `Custom_ST_Distance_Sphere` will be defined instead. **This requires permission to create database procedures and functions.**

 ## License

 MIT License